 Upon completion of the establishment and maintenance period if the landscape is to Council's satisfaction, final handover will occur on 1 March, 1 June, 1 September or 1 December each year.

 Please note: from 2021 Council will no longer accept handover at 1 March.
 As such Developer will need to time their works accordingly.
-Please see the Landscape Construction Final Handover Checklist(PDF, 154KB)
+Please see the MCC Landscape Maintenance Final Handover Checklist(PDF, 192KB).